MitchK/vagrant.review.ninja/README.md

 Contribute to ReviewNinja
 =========================

-This is a vagrant box/salt provisioning to get you setup for developing on ReviewNinja as quickly as possible.
+This repository is thought to get to setup for developing on ReviewNinja as quickly as possible, with a combination of Vagrant and Salt.

 Set up the environment
 ----------------------